Clinical Trial Application Process Myths

 For health conditions that are serious, life-threatening or for a severely debilitating disease (such as Alzheimer’s disease, cancer, AIDS, or Parkinson’s Disease), the HPFB can provide faster authorization of a drug as follows:

-1. What is a Priority Review?
-(PR): Applies to drugs that shows substantial evidence of clinical effectiveness at the end of the clinical trial phases.
+1. Priority Review : Applies to drugs that shows substantial evidence of clinical effectiveness at the end of the clinical trial phases.

-2. What is a Notice of Compliance with conditions?
-(NOC/c): Applies to drugs with promising evidence of clinical effectiveness throughout the clinical trial phases.
+2. Notice of Compliance with conditions : Applies to drugs with promising evidence of clinical effectiveness throughout the clinical trial phases.
 Approval would be granted to a manufacturer to market and sell that drug in Canada with the condition that the manufacturer execute additional studies to confirm the drug’s benefit and safety.

 To be considered for PR or NOC/c, the drug must meet the following standards as described by Health Canada; the drug must provide: